jinx-wos/whiteout-survival/guides/events/foundry-battle.md

 * Substitute assignments provide realistic backup coverage
 * Anyone who can no longer attend has been removed or reassigned

+> [!TIP]
-***Note:** Leadership should not feel pressured to fill all 30 combatant spots and 10 substitute spots.
+> Leadership should not feel pressured to fill all 30 combatant spots and 10 substitute spots.
 The goal is to register members that will attend the battle.
-Registering members who won't be available for the battle or who frequently miss events will skew matchmaking and make the battle more difficult to win if they don't attend.**
+Registering members who won't be available for the battle or who frequently miss events will skew matchmaking and make the battle more difficult to win if they don't attend.

 ### Registration Strategy